measurabledatatoken/mymdt/README.md

 # MDT Wallet Web App

-> Measurable Data Token Wallet is a VueJS app for earning MDT, transfering MDT and redeeming rewards.
-It can be integrated into mobile app or used as a web application.
+> MyMDT is a VueJS Web App and Data Wallet front-end for Measurable Data Token (MDT).
+MDT measures the value of anonymous data points contributed by users and distributes Data Rewards via the MyMDT App.
+Users can earn, transfer and redeem MDT rewards.
+It can be integrated into a mobile app or used as a web application.
+Learn more about Measurable Data Token and its Decentralized Data Exchange Economy, please visit https://mdt.io.

 ## Localhost Setup